Anansi: How Anansi tied Tiger

-Tiger caught Anansi in his lie and noted that the Spider had said he didn't have any fish when they'd last spoke.
-Anansi made an excuse, however, and said that he'd gone to take a bath after they met and caught some fish while he was out bathing.
-Tiger thus demanded that Anansi give him all of the fish he'd caught, and the Spider obeyed.
+Tiger caught Anansi in his lie and noted that the Spider had said he did not have any fish when they had last spoke.
+Anansi made an excuse, however, and said that he had gone to take a bath after they met and caught some fish while he was out bathing.
+Tiger thus demanded that Anansi give him all of the fish he had caught, and the Spider obeyed.
 Tiger devoured all of Anansi's fish and left only the bones for Anansi to eat, who took them up reluctantly and ate those instead.
 Anansi complained under his breath that all of his hard work had gone to waste and decided to spy on Tiger, planning to trick him.
 The two continued down the road and saw a fruit tree; knowing Tiger was greedy, Anansi remarked that there were pretty fruit in the tree.
 Tiger ordered Anansi to climb the tree and fetch some of the fruit, unaware of Anansi's plot.
 Anansi conceded.

 Anansi reached the top of the fruit tree and noticed Tiger was standing directly beneath him; the Spider warned Tiger that he could see lice in his hair.
 Tiger fell for Anansi's ruse and demanded that Anansi catch the lice for him, but Anansi told Tiger that he needed him to lean against the tree first.
 Tiger agreed and Anansi came down, pretending to search for the lice he claimed to have seen.
 Soon his scheme was successful; Tiger fell asleep while Anansi did so, because of how long it was, and the Spider wasted no time tying Tiger's hair to the fruit-tree.
-When he was finished, Anansi woke Tiger and told him that he couldn't find any other lice in his hair.
+When he was finished, Anansi woke Tiger and told him that he could not find any other lice in his hair.
 Tiger demanded that Anansi capture them all, but Anansi refused to help him.
-Tiger tried to attack Anansi in anger but was stuck; Tiger realized what Anansi had really done while he was asleep and ordered Anansi to untie his hair, but Anansi refused to and taunted Tiger, bragging that he'd tied him like a hog.
+Tiger tried to attack Anansi in anger but was stuck; Tiger realized what Anansi had really done while he was asleep and ordered Anansi to untie his hair, but Anansi refused to and taunted Tiger, bragging that he had tied him like a hog.
 Anansi was no longer afraid of Tiger and left his rival behind, heading home.
 Tiger, however, was not so lucky: a hunter soon saw Tiger by the fruit-tree and killed him.